Gender identity can play a huge part in our lives as we’re growing up, and it’s common to

 Your physical features do not determine your gender.
 Babies are assigned a sex at birth based

-If you identify with your assigned gender, this is known as cisgender.
+If you identify with your birth sex, this is known as cisgender.
 If you don’t, it’s likely

 We begin expressing our gender at very early ages

 through the way we talk about ourselves and choose to dress.

 As we get older and enter our teenage years, it’s super common to experiment with your

 gender.
 Finding what works for you and expressing your gender can be an exhilarating and

 freeing experience.
 Just remember, whatever makes you feel the most yourself and confident, is the way you should be living your life.

 While it can definitely feel like you’re alone in this, keep in mind that there are lots of young